Medicine: Institutions

 Transparency of information is another factor defining a delivery system.
 Access to information on conditions, treatments, quality, and pricing greatly affects the choice of patients/consumers and, therefore, the incentives of medical professionals.
 While the US healthcare system has come under fire for its lack of openness, new legislation may encourage greater openness.
-There is a perceived tension between the need for transparency on the one hand and such issues as patient confidentiality and the possible exploitation of information for commercial gain on the other.
+There is a perceived tension between the demand for transparency and concerns over patient confidentiality and the commercial misuse of medical data.
+Advocates argue that openness helps patients make informed decisions, while critics warn it can expose sensitive records and invite exploitation by insurers, employers, or marketers.
+Balancing accountability with privacy remains a central challenge.

 The health professionals who provide care in medicine comprise multiple professions, such as medics, nurses, physiotherapists, and psychologists.
 These professions will have their own ethical standards, professional education, and bodies.
 The medical profession has been conceptualized from a sociological perspective.

 Delivery

 Provision of medical care is classified into primary, secondary, and tertiary care categories.